rituvesh/course-jpms/02-multiple-modules/README.md

 `--module-source-path './*/src/main/java'`

-(The leading `./` is required because otherwise the module system does not accept the star.)
+(The leading `./` is required because otherwise the module system does not accept the asterisk.)

 ### Launch The Application